needle-mirror/com.unity.burst/Documentation~/Burst.md

 > - Using Burst-compiled function pointers from C# could be slower than their pure C# version counterparts if the function is too small compared to the cost of P/Invoke interop.
 > - A function pointer compiled with Burst cannot be called directly from another function pointer.
 This limitation will be lifted in a future release.
 You can workaround this limitation by creating a wrapper function with the `[BurstCompile]` attribute and to use the shared function from there.
 > - Function pointers don't support generic delegates.
+> - Argument and return types are subject to the same restrictions as described for [`DllImport` and internal calls](#dllimport-and-internal-calls).

 ### Performance Considerations